shivammathur/setup-php/README.md

 - You are not generating coverage reports while testing.
 - It will remove `Xdebug`, which will have a positive impact on PHP performance.
 - You are using `phpdbg` for running your tests.
+- You are profiling your code using `blackfire`.

 ```yaml
 uses: shivammathur/setup-php@v2